GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

    dumpMetadataOnColumnNotFound

-   Should the driver dump the field-level metadata of a result set into the exception message when ResultSet.findColumn() fails?
+   Should the driver dump the field-level metadata of a result set into the exception messageBean when ResultSet.findColumn() fails?

    Default: false